No products in the cart.

 Access the sample lesson on Planning for Success here.

-For more lesson plans become a member of Seven Steps Online.
+For more lesson plans become a Teacher Hub Essentials member – unlock your free trial today!

 This is an adapted version of an article by Jen McVeity, to read the full article please go to: Education Matters Mag article.